 I have Creepers on VHS and Phenomena on LD.
 They both came from my friend, the late John Polonia of Polonia Bros.
 Entertainment, as did the next movie on our list.

 The Burning (1981)

-Very much an exploitation film that doesn't skimp on the sleaze, this "video nasty" is more culturally relevant than it should be: The Burning marks the big screen debut of Jason Alexander, Holly Hunter and Fisher Stevens!
-It features special effects helmed by practical effects wizard Tom Savini (Day of the Dead), and a score by Rick Wakefield of the band Yes.
+Sounding like a line from a Preparation H commercial, The Burning is very much an exploitation film that doesn't skimp on the sleaze.
+This "video nasty" is more culturally relevant than it should be, marking the big-screen debut of Jason Alexander, Holly Hunter and Fisher Stevens!
+The Burning features special effects helmed by practical effects wizard Tom Savini (Day of the Dead), and a score by Rick Wakefield of the band Yes.

 The classic "summer camp slasher" trope, The Burning was inspired by an Upstate New York urban legend.
 The film was released a year after Friday the 13th, on which Mr. Savini also did the effects.
 Word on the street is that Savini was never happy with the antagonist's burn makeup, which he had to render in short time to accommodate the shooting schedule.
 Regardless, The Burning contains very solid effects work, including plenty of damage wrought by hedge clippers: Once you start loppin', there's just no stoppin'!
 So great is the film's gore that it was initially censored from all U.S. theatrical and video prints.
 A suspenseful cat-and-mouse game through isolated ruins is a highlight of The Burning.

 Some horror fans accuse The Burning of being a Friday the 13th ripoff, but unrelated, similar movies are occasionally released around the same time.
 (Think Babe and Gordy, Antz and A Bug's Life.)
 It's funny how Friday the 13th was an intentional Halloween ripoff, but nobody seems to care!

 Free (like the rest of the site) bonus content: